"We Clean The Way You Want"

 Microfiber is key to sanitary cleaning.
 Microfiber is the backbone of our cross-contamination procedures.
 Microfiber products attracts and holds up to 99% of bacteria and other pathogens, but they need to be high-quality microfiber towels and microfiber floor mops.
 Cleaning with cotton involves moving the pathogens off the surface by pushing and wiping, and that process results in only 33% of the bacteria being removed therefore increasing the chance of cross-contamination.

 Do you want even better microfiber cloth for your home.
 Then, check out NORWEX.This products are amazing.
 You don't even need chemicals, JUST WATER, will do.
 Really is that simple.
-I'll post information below.
-As always I recommend do you own research.

 Our First Blog Entry